gritt/maskada/README.md

 ### Architecture

-The backend is inspired by the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) design, the core business logic is encapsulated in the `core` package through *Use Cases*, the Use Cases communicate with the external world by well defined interfaces, that are implemented by the clients.
+The backend its inspired by the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) design, the core business logic its encapsulated in the `core` package through *Use Cases*, the Use Cases communicate with the external world by well-defined interfaces, that are implemented by the clients.

 ### Documentation